 Rancho Obi-Wan is located in rural Sonoma County just west of Petaluma, California.
 It is a gated, private residence with no public parking or access and no public hours.
 Directions are given when your tour is booked.
 We are a one to two hour drive from either Oakland or San Francisco airports.
-There is a bus from the airport to Petaluma and taxi service is available, by reservation, from the bus dropoff location.
+There is a bus from the airport to Petaluma or the Golden Gate Transit bus from San Fransisco and taxi service is available, by reservation, from the bus dropoff location.

 Petaluma, a town of about 58,000, is in Sonoma County.
 Petaluma retains its Victorian charm after having survived the 1906 earthquake which leveled San Francisco to the south and Santa Rosa to the north.
 The town is most famous for being “The egg basket of the world” between 1890 and 1960.
 During that time a majority of the population worked in support of the poultry farms that surrounded the town.
 More eggs and chicks came from Petaluma than anywhere else.
 As new technology fueled the factory approach to egg production, most of Petaluma’s egg farmers disappeared.
 Although there are still some larger poultry farms in the area, there are also dairies, creameries, cheese factories, vineyards and wineries.
 Sonoma County is also home to Bodega Bay, amazing redwood forests, and scenic waterways.
 There are many activities in the area for you to make a family vacation out of your visit.

 There is a free parking garage in Petaluma on Keller Street between Western Avenue and Washington Street.
-Some of our favorite places are all within walking distance of the garage:
+Take a walking tour of Petaluma’s movie locations or visit some of our favorite places, all within walking distance of the garage:

 McNear’s Restaurant (23 Petaluma Blvd.
 North)